openstack/python-openstackclient/doc/source/cli/man/openstack.rst

 auth type is intended.
 The :option:`--os-auth-type` option can always be used to force a specific type.

-When :option:`--os-token` and :option:`--os-url` are both present the ``token_endpoint`` auth type is selected automatically.
+When :option:`--os-token` and :option:`--os-endpoint` are both present the ``token_endpoint`` auth type is selected automatically.
 If :option:`--os-auth-url` and :option:`--os-username` are present ``password`` auth type is selected.